visual-layer/visuallayer/README.md

 pip install git+https://github.com/visual-layer/vl-datasets.git@master --upgrade
 ```

-## Getting Started
+## Usage

-Import the clean version of dataset.
+To start using `vl-datasets`, you can import the clean version of the dataset with:

 ```python
 from vl_datasets import CleanFood101
 ```

+This should import the clean version of the Food101 dataset.

-Load the dataset into a PyTorch `DataLoader`.
+Next, you can load the dataset as a PyTorch `DataLoader`.

 ```python
 train_dataset = CleanFood101('./', split='train', exclude_csv='food_101_vl-datasets_analysis.csv', transform=train_transform)